Downwinders

 What are Downwinders?

-From the 1940s to the 1960s, the United States Government conducted numerous atmospheric nuclear weapons tests in the Southwestern United States and on islands in the Pacific and Atlantic Oceans.
+From the 1940s through 1962, the United States Government conducted numerous atmospheric nuclear weapons tests at the Trinity Test Site and the Nevada Test Site, as well as on islands in the Pacific and Atlantic Oceans.
+Radioactive fallout from these tests drifted across surrounding regions, exposing unsuspecting communities to dangerous levels of radiation.

 Qualifications